xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

 **5.1 Known bugs**
 This build is currently in alpha, therefore several bugs are still present
+BUG list:
+ - using bypass and report in the configuration does not force the single sensor per ID constraint
+ - system unsafe vs same mac attack

 **5.2 Feature Roadmap**
  - Add database management tools
- - API for custom reports in excel/CVS format send per email
+ - API for custom reports in excel/CVS format to be sent per email

 **5.3 Development TODOs**
  - Add calculated flows to exported data?